seanngpack/feeling-blue-cpp/docs/demo/demo.rst

 There are two options to write to your device.
 First we can ``write_without_response()`` which writes to your devices asynchronously and does not block your calling thread.
 If your write fails, you will not get a message telling you that it failed.
 You must provide this method the data as a ``uint8_t *`` and the length.
-The length is the number of elements in your data array.
-Be sure you pass the length and **not** the total byte size of the array.
+The length is the number of bytes in your data array.

 .. code:: c++